joaohcopetti/aosp-dict-pt-br-patched/README.md

 It adds some extra checks to ensure only the grammatically wrong words are corrected, leaving the rest untouched.

 There's three files in `./logs` dir with the results of the script:
+- corrected_words.txt: A list of the words that got corrected and replaced
+- ignored_correct_word.txt: Words that got ignored because they were in the list already
+- ignored_suggestions.txt: Hunspell suggestions that didn't get applied because didn't pass the checks
 - results.txt: Show general results
-- corrected_words.txt: A list of the words that got corrected and replaced
-- ignored_suggestions: Hunspell suggestions that didn't get applied because didn't pass the checks

 Those files are important so we can spot possible logical errors and improve the script logic when necessary.

 ## Download